elastic/kibana/src/plugins/content_management/server/event_stream/README.md

 ### The `EsEventStreamClient` client

 `EsEventStreamClient` is used in production.
-I stores events in the `.kibana-event-stream` data stream.
+It stores events in the `.kibana-event-stream` data stream.
 The data stream and index template are created during plugin initialization "start" life-cycle.